 One of the main contributory factors of dental abscesses and infections is severe tooth decay, where bacteria enter the tooth’s innermost chamber.
 Additional contributing elements include gum disease (periodontitis), cracked teeth, unsuccessful dental work, or physical damage affecting the tooth enamel.
 Poor oral hygiene significantly increases the risk of dental infections as it allows bacteria to multiply and form plaque, which eventually leads to decay.
 Individuals with compromised immune systems or certain medical conditions like diabetes face higher risks of developing these infections.
 Limited attention to oral cleanliness substantially raises possibilities for these troubles, as it permits tiny invaders to increase their numbers and create sticky films that eventually break down tooth surfaces.
 People with a weakened immune system or other health conditions such as diabetes have an increased risk of developing dental infections.

-Treating the infection with antibiotics is the primary objective with Amoxicillin being the drug of choice because it works well against bacteria that cause oral infections.
-People who are allergic to Penicillin can receive different antibiotics such as Metronidazole or Clindamycin.
+Where clinically appropriate, a prescriber may recommend an antibiotic.
+Treating the urgent infection with antibiotics is the primary objective with Amoxicillin being the drug of choice because it works well against bacteria that cause oral infections.
+People who are allergic to Penicillin can receive different antibiotics such as Metronidazole.
 When problems become more widespread or extensive, combination therapies are used to work on the different strains of bacteria.
+Many dental problems still require examination and treatment by a dentist e.g filling, root canal.
+This treatment is classed as a bridging treatment whilst you wait for an appointment.

 Dealing with the pain associated with abscesses and other infections is another crucial aspect of treatment.
 Sufferers can use OTC pain killers such as Paracetamol and Ibuprofen – which has the additional benefit of being an anti-inflammatory so helps reduce any swelling.
 For more extreme pain, a temporary course of stronger pain killers can be prescribed until the infection subsides.